 You're certainly welcome to use traditional methods of value exchange, but Workchain is designed for a more distributed and decentralized economy that can reward the most competitive parties on both sides..

 When a producer prices a product or service in a limited-supply currency of their own creation, they are taking advantage of a unique economic model where costs and rewards can be distributed over a much wider population than found in a one-to-one exchange, potentially allowing them to earn much more than they would be able to otherwise.

 As an open-source project, no one except for you is responsible for your actions or your use of the information found on this website or of the code.

-Who controls the ITO's private keys?
+Who controls a Wapp's private keys?

 The software and information is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.
 This software and information is for educational purposes only and is not intended to be used in any environment, production or otherwise..